-Think Positive: 16 Simple Ways to Start Thinking Positive in 2018
+Think Positive: 16 Simple Ways to Start Thinking Positive

 When you think positive you just can't help but be optimistic, even when everyone around you is miserable.
 As a result, you are happier and more satisfied with your life.
 The benefits of positive thinking are vast.
 So how do you get your stubborn brain to start thinking positive?

 *This page may include affiliate links; that means I earn from qualifying purchases of products.

 1. Take the Well-Being Quiz to See How Positive You Are

 Not sure whether you're a negative nelly?
 Take this well-being quiz, which not only gives you a score on "positive thinking", it can help you identify whether you need to build other skills to improve your happiness and well-being.